ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/first_changes/first_changes.rst

          return (status);
       }

 #.
-Open up the ``isr.c`` file and include .
+Open up the ``isr.c`` file.

-   * This file is used to call the the sample functions (i.e. functions which calculated values for this time step) of modules.
+   * This file is used to call the the sample functions (i.e. functions which calculate values for the current time step) of modules.
    * This is done in the ISR and not the main, since the ISR is called with a constant sample time (through an interrupt), which enables the use of discrete time models.
    * The main however does not run with a constant sample time.